 Non normative comment

-The NoLocal and Retain As Published options can be used to implement bridging where the client is sending the message on to another server.
+The NoLocal and Retain As Published options can be used to implement bridging where the Client is sending the message on to another Server.

 Not sending retained messages for an existing subscription is useful when a reconnect is done and the Client is not certain if the subscriptions were complete in the previous connection to the session.